-Clients also will pay the $20,000 program fee to cover the program costs associated with the STAR project, plus team expenses (team expenses include travel and client-requested project aids, such as databases or surveys).
+Companies also contribute $25,000 to cover the program costs associated with the STAR project, plus team expenses (team expenses include travel and company-requested project aids, such as databases or surveys).

 - Are typically organizations that recruit, or are targeted to recruit- at Kenan-Flagler or are projects that will be valued by recruiters as building/honing skill sets that are relevant to jobs for which recruiters seek to fill